Guadeloupe national football team: History

-Guadeloupe's respectable third-place finish in the 2008 Caribbean Championship meant a consecutive appearance in the Gold Cup.
-Ahead of the competition, regional team coach Roger Salnot sought to increase Guadeloupe's chances of winning by calling up players of Guadeloupean descent who were born in metropolitan France.
+Guadeloupe's respectable third-place finish in the 2008 Caribbean Cup meant a consecutive appearance in the CONCACAF Gold Cup.
+Ahead of the competition, the team's coach Roger Salnot sought to increase Guadeloupe's chances of winning by calling up players of Guadeloupean descent who were born in metropolitan France.
 Salnot named notable players to his preliminary squad such as goalkeeper Yohann Thuram, defenders Daniel Congré, Michaël Ciani, Ronald Zubar, midfielders Étienne and Aurélien Capoue, and Ludovic Sylvestre, and attackers Alexandre Alphonse, Claudio Beauvue, and Richard Socrier.
 All players had been effective players in Ligue 1 and abroad.
 However, despite calling up an abundance of talent, only Alexandre Alphonse was allowed participation by his club.
 Every other player either personally turned down the invitation or was denied by his parent club with Salnot expressing his disappointment at the latter issue.

-In the tournament, Guadeloupe were inserted to Group C alongside Mexico, Panama, and Nicaragua.
+Guadeloupe was inserted to Group C of the 2009 CONCACAF Gold Cup alongside Mexico, Panama, and Nicaragua.
 The team started off the group with two straight victories defeating Panama 2–1 at the Oakland–Alameda County Coliseum and defeating the Nicaraguans 2–0 at the Reliant Stadium in Houston.
 In the team's final group stage match against Mexico, Guadeloupe was beaten 2–0 in Phoenix.
 Guadeloupe's second-place finish in the group meant another appearance in the knockout stage, where the team was pitted against Costa Rica in the quarter-finals at Cowboys Stadium in Arlington, Texas.
 In the match, it was Costa Rica who dominated scoring twice within the first 20 minutes of the match.
 Costa Rica finished the match with five goals with Guadeloupe getting a consolation goal from Alphonse in the second half.

 In 2021, Guadeloupe once again qualified to compete for the Gold Cup.

-On 27 June 2023, Guadeloupe was able to tie with Canada 2-2 in the remaining minutes of a 2023 Gold Cup Group Stage match.
+On 27 June 2023, Guadeloupe was able to tie with Canada 2–2 in the remaining minutes of a 2023 Gold Cup Group Stage match.